hbctraining/reproducibility-tools/lessons/07_Managing_conflicts_GitHub_Desktop.md

 * You could change the section entirely and not choose either of the options, OR

-* You could keep both of the versions
+* You could keep both of the versions by incorporating them together into new version

 Whichever option you choose, you must **remove** the conflict markers in order to proceed.
 We're going to keep both edits, as it is more informative.
 Once you have *resolved* the conflict, save the file, and then go back to GitHub Desktop.
 You'll see that it's noticed the conflict has been resolved, and now you will be able to click <kbd><b>Continue Merge</b></kbd>: